 We’re not seeing that that photo took almost an hour and countless shots to get correct.
 We’re not seeing the Jones’ kid next door pitching a fit because he wants something and the parents, cash strapped, figure out how to get it for them just so they don’t have to deal with a tantrum.
-We’re not seeing the “other side” of a put together mom who wakes at 3:30 a.m. to get herself together or the dad who can turn on the charm when people are around.
+And, we’re not seeing the “other side” of a put together mom who wakes at 3:30 a.m. to get herself together or the dad who can turn on the charm when people are around.
 We’re not extending past the report cards and examining who our children are as a whole.

 Holding yourself to these ideals leads to parenting failures, or conceived failures.
 So, when we feel as if we’ve failed (because over the course of your child’s life, you will fail at some point), it is critical to turn these into teachable moments because the way we handle failures as a parent greatly impacts the way our children see us and how they deal with failures themself.